Alalehvd/RadiographQC/README.md

 ⸻

-Notes
+**Notes**

-	•	**The framework shows strong potential for automated QC integration into veterinary imaging workflows.**
+**The framework shows strong potential for automated QC integration into veterinary imaging workflows.**

-	•	Models were trained on a very small public dataset composed mostly of good-quality radiographs with few technical errors, as the images were originally intended for educational use.
+Models were trained on a very small public dataset composed mostly of good quality radiographs with few technical errors, as the images were originally intended for educational use.

 ⚠️ As a result, model performance may vary when applied to more diverse clinical data.

 ⸻

-Author
+**Author**

 Alaleh Vazifehdoost, DVM